 When Should We See a Specialist?

 Physicians can often downplay the possibility of secondary infertility in what was their previously fertile patients and encourage them to “keep on trying”.
 Advocate for your fertility.
 If you and your partner have been actively trying to conceive with unprotected intercourse for over a year or you are over 35 and have been actively trying for over 6 months.
-If you are over 30 and have a history of pelvic inflammatory disease, painful periods, miscarriage, irregular cycles, or if you know that your partner has a low sperm count, do not wait one year.
+If you are over 30 and have a history of pelvic inflammatory disease, painful periods, pregnancy loss, irregular cycles, or if you know that your partner has a low sperm count, do not wait one year.
 It may be time to consult a specialist such as a Reproductive Endocrinologist or urologist, or in some cases your OB/Gyn.

 Get Support for Secondary Infertility